Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 In canon: Fanatic leader of the Iscariot Organization.
 Talks with a smirk and can be very petty, although Integra never rises to his bait.
 Serious abandonment issues.
 Willing to have anyone killed for the Vatican’s sake.
 Eventually goes (even further) off the deep end.

 In Shine: Has an overwhelming crush on Integra, which he compensates for by trying to get her killed.
-Occasionally relates stories about his childhood (and family), most of which are complete fabrications.
+Occasionally relates stories about his childhood, most of which are complete fabrications.
 Known on the con scene as a Pray Pray Revolution champion.

 “Bayonet” Alexander Anderson